nobodywasishere/upduino-projects/vga/README.md

 Currently has timings for 640x480 @ 60Hz and 1024x768 @ 60Hz.
 Outputs test screen with 7 colors.
 Tests were done to see if higher resolutions would work but these tests have failed, including 720p and 1080p.

+Switched to using external 36MHz clock instead of internal clock to reduced noise.

 ```
 Info: Device utilisation:
 Info: 	         ICESTORM_LC:   542/ 5280    10%